HamHamFonFon/ibexa-content-as-dto/README.md

 ----------------------------------------
 This bundle give the possibility to visualize your contents data as a DTO (data transform object).
 A DTO (Data Transform Object) is a simple object with properties and getters/setters who store data.
-Ibexa Content object are complex and have a lot of informations.
-A content object transformed into a DTO will be easier to read and use because it will contains only fields value (in current language for multiple languages).
+Ibexa Content object are complex and have a lot of information.
+A content object transformed into a DTO will be easier to read and use because it will contain only fields value (in current language for multiple languages).

 Requirements
 ----------------------------------------
  - PHP 8.0 or later
- - Ibexa DXP or Experience 3.0 or later.
+ - Ibexa 4.0 (Ibexa DXP) / Symfony 5.*

 Installation
 ----------------------------------------